-Botox was approved by the FDA in 2004 to successfully treat excessive sweating in underarms, hands, and feet.
+Botox was approved by the FDA in 2004 to successfully treat excessive sweating in the underarms, hands, and feet.
 Injections administered to problem areas have been shown to help significantly reduce the amount of sweat produced.
 The effects can last up to a year, and hyperhidrosis is usually not as severe after the medication wears off.

 How It Works

 Botox (also known as onabotulinumtoxinA) is a natural, purified protein.
 When injected into the problem site, Botox temporarily blocks the body’s chemical signals to the nerves that cause sweat gland production.
-Botox injections are minimally invasive, injected just below the surface of skin.
+Botox injections are minimally invasive, injected just below the surface of the skin.

 Research & Effectiveness

-Research has shown Botox to be a safe and effective treatment for excessive sweating in underarms, hands, and feet.
+Research has shown Botox to be a safe and effective treatment for excessive sweating in the underarms, hands, and feet.
 In one clinical study involving 322 patients with severe underarm sweating, 81 percent of the patients receiving injections achieved a more than 50 percent reduction in sweating, and 50 percent of the patients experienced excessive sweating relief for at least 201 days (nearly 7 months), with some experiencing relief for over a year.

 Schedule a complimentary consultation with us today for more information on our Botox treatments and to see if you are a candidate.